Fossil Gen 5 watches leap past Wear OS with VO2 max and sleep tracking

 Between the new features and Gen 5’s $295 pricing, there’s little question it’s a legitimate challenger to the Apple Watch, though its advantages are largely in value and customization.
 Wear OS offers users access to a comparatively gigantic collection of watch faces, an attractive circular design, and an always-on screen at a lower price than Apple’s flagship Series 5 — currently the only model with the latter feature.
 Moreover, the $295 Gen 5 is made from stainless steel, a material only used in Apple Watches priced at or above $699.
 Apple’s Series 3 model now sells for $199 but is made from easily dented aluminum.

-Fossil’s software updates will be available today through the Gen 5’s Settings app and are compatible with Android 6.0 or newer phones, as well as iOS 10 or newer iPhones.
+Fossil’s software updates arrive today through the Gen 5’s Settings app and are compatible with Android 6.0 or newer phones, as well as iOS 10 or newer iPhones.
 The free Wear OS by Google app is required to use Gen 5 on either smartphone platform.